Background

 But all this is grounded in grandiosity.

-Antivax's conspiracy theories, all these people are grandiose to the point that they feel entitled.
 And by being grandiose and by feeling entitled, they lose their empathy and at that point they qualify as narcissists.

 This is the sequence.

 You're delusional because you feel grandiose, you feel superior somehow, you feel smart, smarter than others, smarter than the sheeple.
 That makes you feel entitled because you are superior and then you lose empathy.
+You say I don't care about other people, I care only about my body, the hell with everyone else.
+And that makes you a narcissist.

 Grandiosity is a subspecies in these movements, in these movements of conspiracy and victimhood coupled.
 Grandiosity is a subspecies of anti-intellectualism.

 Truthiness, the belief that there is no truth.
 Whatever you imagine, whatever your opinion is, whichever procedure you had established to find out the truth, to ferret out reality, that's the truth.
+There is my truth, there is your truth, there's alternative facts.

-There's truth and there is force.
+Of course, that's nonsense.
+There's only one set of facts.
+There are no multiple truths.
+There's truth and there is false.
 There is truth and falsity.
 There is truth, there is fact and non-fact, counterfactual.
 There's only one fact and there's only one truth.

-But truthiness claims that a truth is merely an opinion and every opinion is truthful.
-It is a grandiose position because it imbues the believer with divine powers.
 If I have the power to determine what is fact and what is reality, I'm God-like.
 If I am the ultimate arbiter and decider of what is true, I am God.
 It's blasphemous and sacrilegious, actually.

 The irony is that many fundamentalists engage exactly in this behavior, not realizing that they are usurping the power of the divine if they believe in the divine, which I don't.